apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 In CloudStack terminology, a Network ACL is a group of Network ACL rules.
-Network ACL rules are processed by theire order, starting with the lowest numbered rule.
-Each rule defines at least a affected protocol, traffic type, action and afected destination / source network.
+Network ACL rules are processed by their order, starting with the lowest numbered rule.
+Each rule defines at least an affected protocol, traffic type, action and afected destination / source network.
 The following table shows a exemplary content of a "default_deny" ACL.